saadeghi/daisyui/.github/CONTRIBUTING.md

 ## Adding a new component

 Before adding a new component, please make sure it's [start a discussion about it on Github](https://github.com/saadeghi/daisyui/discussions) so we can talk about how the structure and style should be.
-There is a `List of components` at the end of [/README.md](https://github.com/saadeghi/daisyui/blob/master/README.md) that I think would be a good addition to daisyUI.
+There is a `List of components` at the end of [/README.md](https://github.com/saadeghi/daisyui/blob/master/README.md) that I think would be a good to complete.

 ### File structure